-Highlight Auto (Default) and press the I button to toggle between On and Off.
+Highlight Auto (Default) and press the 🗗 button to toggle between On and Off.
 When it is On, the DVR will obtain the IP address of the DNS server automatically.

-NOTE: Selecting Auto will only be enabled when the DVR is configured for DHCP or an ADSL network.
+NOTE: Selecting Auto will only be enabled when the DVR is configured for DHCP network.

-If the DVR is configured for DHCP network, the IP address of the DVR might change whenever the unit is turned on.
+NOTE: If the DVR is configured for DHCP network, the IP address of the DVR might change whenever the unit is turned on.